Agribusiness Strategic Competitive Advantage

 Removing waste transforms an agribusiness's competitiveness.
 Market-aligned primary production and the elimination of waste create a sustainable competitive advantage.

-When fruit quality and size align with customer preferences and demand, the market pulls the product through the supply chain.
-This results in timely harvesting, reduced costs for grading, packing, and storage, and decreased inventory levels, maximising fruit freshness and minimising customer rejections and poor DIFOT performance.
+When produce quality and size align with customer preferences and demand, the market pulls the product through the supply chain.
+This results in timely harvesting, reduced costs for grading, packing, and storage, and decreased inventory levels, maximising produce freshness and minimising customer rejections and poor DIFOT performance.

-Satisfied consumers and customers drive increased demand, allowing marketers to confidently send fruit to various markets and customers, maintain prices, and enforce trading terms, maximising revenue and cash flow.
+Satisfied consumers and customers drive increased demand, allowing marketers to confidently send produce to various markets and customers, maintain prices, and enforce trading terms, maximising revenue and cash flow.

-The targeted and systematic removal of waste from an agribusiness can create a strategic competitive advantage within two to three years.
+The targeted and systematic removal of waste from an agribusiness will create a strategic competitive advantage for the medium term.

 Previous